Nukie

-Nukie is a 1987 South African science-fiction film directed by Sias Odendaal and Michael Pakleppa, and based on an original story by Odendaal.
+Nukie is a 1987 South African science fiction film directed by Sias Odendaal and Michael Pakleppa, and based on an original story by Odendaal, who also wrote the screenplay with Ben Taylor.
 The film stars Anthony Morrison, Steve Railsback, Ronald France, and Glynis Johns.
 The plot concerns an alien, Nukie, who crash lands on Earth and seeks help from two children to reunite with his brother, Miko, who has been captured by the US government.

-The film was considered a knock-off of Steven Spielberg's 1982 film E.T. the Extra-Terrestrial and is also considered to be one of the worst movies ever made.
+The film was considered a knock-off of Steven Spielberg's 1982 film E.T. the Extra-Terrestrial and is also considered to be one of the worst films ever made.

 Plot

 Two aliens, Nukie and Miko, crash on Earth and are separated.
-Nukie ends up in the African savanna while Miko falls into the hands of the Space Foundation in the United States of America.
+Nukie ends up in the African savanna while Miko falls into the hands of the Space Foundation in the United States.
 Miko reaches out to Nukie telepathically and informs him that he is being held captive.
 The head of the Space Foundation operation Dr. Glynn sends Dr. Eric Harvey to Nairobi to investigate the other crash site.
 During their experiments, the scientists discover that Miko is a being made of pure energy.

 Nukie begins to explore his surroundings, coming across two children, Tiko and Toki, who can understand Nukie.
 He asks them for their help with finding America, but they run off vowing not to tell anybody about what has happened.

 Sister Anne, the head of a Catholic mission, is contacted via radio to inform her that Dr. Harvey is on his way.
 Nukie comes across Charlie, a talking chimpanzee, who speaks to Nukie but he claims he does not know about America.
 The Corporal attempts to shoot Nukie, but he teleports out of harm's way and saves Tiko and Toki from a mountain lion.
 The boys then agree to help Nukie find America.
 Nukie attempts to commandeer Dr. Harvey's helicopter but crashes it.

-At the Space Foundation, Miko has started to befriend the supercomputer, the Electronic Digital Data Intelligence computer (nicknamed E.D.D.I), and convinces him to scan for Nukie.
+At the Space Foundation, Miko has started to befriend the supercomputer, the Electronic Digital Data Intelligence computer (nicknamed E.D.D.I.), and convinces him to scan for Nukie.
 Dr. Harvey repairs the helicopter and takes off, tracking Nukie.
 Tiko and Toki are brought before the tribal chief Sangoma and are banished for bringing Nukie into their midst.
 The two later reunite with Nukie, who expresses disappointment over their banishment.

 Tiko is bitten by a cobra and is taken back to the camp by Dr. Harvey while the Corporal arrives and shoots Nukie with tranquilizers.
 The tribe carries Nukie's unconscious body back to the village.
 Tiko tells Dr. Harvey and Sister Anne about Nukie's capture.
-E.D.D.I attempts once more to scan for Nukie, and manages to lock in on Toki.
+E.D.D.I. attempts once more to scan for Nukie, and manages to lock in on Toki.